Edinburgh Legal Education Trust

 Progression to the PhD

-The LLM can (but need not) be used as a gateway to further study for the degree of PhD.
+The LLM can be used as a gateway to further study for the degree of PhD.
 Indeed it is often possible to treat the part-time LLM as two years of study for a PhD by switching to the PhD degree during the years spent on the LLM.
 For students who make this switch, funding for the full six years of the part-time PhD will often be made available by the Edinburgh Legal Education Trust.

 Publication of PhD theses

-The full list of PhD theses is:
+The full list of books is:

 · Ross Gilbert Anderson, Assignation (2008)